Direct Instruction: A Teacher's Guide to Explicit Teaching

 The negative impact of direct instruction may arise when educators start to depend extraordinarily upon direct instruction, or when they fail to use alternative techniques that may bring better results in terms of improving student interest, comprehension and engagement.

-In a 21st century classroom, many teachers do not consider a single 45-minute lecture sufficient for learning content, but the alternative techniques they may advocate - like project-based learning or self-directed learning - certainly involve some degree of direct instructions by educators.
+In a 21st century classroom, many teachers do not consider a single 45-minute lecture sufficient for learning content, but the alternative techniques they may advocate, like project-based learning or self-directed learning, certainly involve some degree of direct instructions by educators.

-Therefore, educators rarely use either the direct instruction method or some other type of instruction approach—in actual practice, diverse strategies are mostly a blend of explicit teaching strategies.
+Therefore, educators rarely use either the direct instruction method or some other type of instruction approach, in actual practice, diverse strategies are mostly a blend of explicit teaching strategies.
 Due to this, negative opinions of direct instruction mostly result from an over reliance on the approach, and due to viewing direct instruction as unimportant.

-Utilising the direct instruction model in your classroom is an approach to teaching that emphasises well-developed and carefully planned lessons designed around small learning increments, sequentially organised to optimise learning.
+Utilising the direct instruction model in your classroom is an approach to teaching that emphasises well-developed and carefully planned lessons designed around small learning increments, sequentially organised to improve learning.
 Start by identifying clear learning objectives based on the skill level of your students.
 This can be done effectively by implementing the Universal Thinking Framework which helps in identifying the most appropriate learning outcomes for your students.

 Plan your lessons meticulously, incorporating steps that ensure the understanding of new concepts.
-Be prepared to present information using multiple modalities—visual aids and Graphic Organisers can play an instrumental role here.
+Be prepared to present information using multiple modalities, visual aids and Graphic Organisers can play an instrumental role here.
 They help organise the information visually and can significantly enhance students' understanding and retention.

 Student-teacher interaction is pivotal in direct instruction.
 Promote an environment conducive to Dialogic Pedagogy, where interactive and constructive dialogues between teacher and students drive the learning process.
 As Barak Rosenshine, an eminent educational researcher, asserts, "In successful classrooms, teachers spend more than half the class time lecturing, demonstrating, and asking questions."